kaleonearth/openLinks/README.md

 **Usage:**
 - Ensure we have a properly formatted *credentials.json* file in the root directory.
 In your Google console we will need to create a *Service Account* and *Service Account Key*, which will be linked to a project.
 This will give us the *credentials.json* file we need.
 **Steps:**
-## TODO: Give instructions on how to create service account and key (projectt too??)
 - Create a Google Sheet with the following column format:
 | Employer     | Position       | Link  |
 |--------------|----------------|-------|